First DWI vs Second DWI in Dallas: How Sentences Change after a Prior Conviction

 • Increased public-safety risk

-As a result, courts are far less willing to waive jail for repeat offenses.
+As a result, courts are less willing to waive jail for repeat offenders.

 When Jail Typically Happens on a Second DWI